 “Make time to spend together to debrief.
 You don’t have to fix the problems, just share them and time with each other.”

-UON also offers many other services, if you need a little boost in your academic skill set.
+The University also offers many other services, if you need a little boost in your academic skill set.

-Finally, if the relationship you’re in isn’t a successful one that is just suffering from the pressure you’re under, but an abusive one, or if you feel unsafe or in danger in your relationship call the police or a domestic violence service.
+If the relationship you’re in isn’t a successful one that is just suffering from the pressure you’re under, but an abusive one, or if you feel unsafe or in danger in your relationship call the police or a domestic violence service.

 Police Emergency 000